Duane Holmes: Huddersfield Town

 Having been included in the first team, Holmes was given number 38 shirt.
 Holmes made his début for the Terriers in the Football League Cup game against Hull City at the KC Stadium on September 24, 2013, coming on as a substitute for fellow débutante Daniel Carr.
 He made his first league début in the 1–1 draw against Blackpool at the John Smith's Stadium on September 27, 2013, setting up the equalizer for James Vaughan.
 After the match, Manager Mark Robins praised Holmes' performance.
 He made his first start for the Terriers in the 3–2 win over Leeds United on October 26, before being subbed at half-time for Sean Scannell.

-At the start of the 2014–15 season, Holmes switched number shirt from thirty-nine to nineteen.
-Holmes made his first appearance for the club, in the second round of Football League Cup, as Huddersfield Town lost 2–0 to Nottingham Forest.
-At the end of the season, Holmes was offered a new contract by the club and on June 22, 2015, Holmes signed a contract with the club.
+At the start of the 2014–15 season, Holmes switched shirt numbers from 39 to 19.
+At the end of the season, Holmes was offered a new contract by the club, and on June 22, 2015, he signed the extension.

 Loan spells

 On February 20, 2014, Holmes was sent out on a month's loan to fellow Championship side Yeovil Town.
 Holmes made his debut the following Saturday against Doncaster Rovers, earning a penalty which won Yeovil the match 1–0.
-Despite Manager Gary Johnson was keen to extend Holmes' loan spell, Holmes returned to Huddersfield Town on March 17, 2014, with his loan prematurely ended having started all five of his games at Yeovil.
+Despite the fact that manager Gary Johnson was keen to extend Holmes' loan spell, he returned to Huddersfield Town on March 17, having started all five of his games at Yeovil.

-On August 30, 2014, after making just one substitute appearance at the start of the season, Holmes joined League Two side Bury on loan until January 5, 2015.
-Holmes made his Bury debut on the next day, coming on as a substitute for Nicky Adams in the 79th minute, in a 2–1 win against Accrington Stanley.
-Holmes returned to Huddersfield Town on October 29, 2014, with his loan prematurely ended having started six of his games at Bury, mostly coming from as a substitute.
+On August 30, after making just one substitute appearance at the start of the season, Holmes joined League Two side Bury on loan until January 5, 2015.
+He made his Bury debut the next day, coming on as a substitute for Nicky Adams in the 79th minute of a 2–1 win against Accrington Stanley.
+He returned to Huddersfield Town on October 29, having started six of his games at Bury.

 Scunthorpe United

 Holmes signed for Scunthorpe United on July 7, 2016, following his release from Huddersfield Town.

-He made his first appearance in an Iron shirt during the EFL CUP round 1 tie with Notts County on Tuesday August 9, 2016.
-Holmes came off the bench to help earn a 2–0 victory AET.
-He went on to make his full debut the following Saturday August 13 away at Fleetwood Town.
+He made his first appearance in an Iron shirt during the EFL CUP round 1 tie with Notts County on August 9.
+He came off the bench to help earn a 2–0 victory in extra time.